zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/acer-c720-chromebook/index.md

 Plug your USB stick or SD card in and on the scary "OS Verification is OFF" screen hit Ctrl+u to boot from external media.
-If all goes well you should see a "Chromium OS" logo screen.
+If all goes well you should see a "ChromiumOS" logo screen.
 If you want to install your build to the SSD, open a shell and type "sudo /usr/sbin/chromeos-install".
 Note: This will replace EVERYTHING on your SSD.
-Use a recovery image if you want to get back to a stock Chrome OS build.
+Use a recovery image if you want to get back to a stock ChromeOS build.

 Have fun!

 ## Firmware

 This device uses [coreboot](http://www.coreboot.org/) to boot the system.
-You can find the source in the [Chromium OS coreboot git tree](https://chromium.googlesource.com/chromiumos/third_party/coreboot/+/firmware-falco_peppy-4389.B) in the `firmware-falco_peppy-4389.B` branches.
+You can find the source in the [ChromiumOS coreboot git tree](https://chromium.googlesource.com/chromiumos/third_party/coreboot/+/firmware-falco_peppy-4389.B) in the `firmware-falco_peppy-4389.B` branches.